 Despite having bigger mouths that can scoop up a lot of food, tench actually prefer smaller hookbaits.
 It does happen that tench pick up larger boilies that are intended for carp, but that does not happen all too often.
 Hence, if you want to target tench and increase your chances of getting bites on your boilies or pop-ups, you should choose smaller sizes.

 The optimal boilie size for tench is 12mm!
 You can test to fish with everything between 8 and 15mm.
-This depends entirely on how many other, smaller fish there could be in your swim that might take a smaller boilie size around 8mm.
+This depends entirely on how many other and smaller fish there could be in your swim that might take a smaller boilie size around 8mm.
 If there are such fish around in your venue (roach, small bream, rudd), then always go for a bait size of at least 12mm!

 This size both manages to keep away most smaller species and to fit the tench’s mouth perfectly.
 Very often, it happens that tench are bolting (self-hooking) themselves in the lip, or very close to it on the inside of the mouth.